 How near are you to major transport hubs?
 How easy is it to get in and out?
 However lovely your new home, you might get tired of it once in a while and you’ll need to escape – and that might be a bit hard if you’re marooned at the end of a high mountain road in a snowstorm or a flood.

-Countries and cities served by low-cost airlines are worth a look, as are places near major train lines and bus stations.
+Countries and cities served by low-cost airlines are worth a look, as are places near major train lines or with bus stations.

 Is the country politically stable, or do you run the risk of being sealed in by closing borders or deported?
 I was once stuck in Prague while the then Soviet Union decided whether to re-invade Czechoslovakia.
-The borders were temporarily closed and the most popular building was the post office, where people lined up for blocks to call abroad and let everyone know.
-It only lasted a day or two but - it might not have.
+The borders were temporarily closed and the most popular building was the post office, where people lined up for blocks to call abroad and let everyone know they were safe.
+It only lasted a day or two but – it might not have.